 Ward 3 Council of the District of Columbia representative, Councilmember Mary Cheh, introduced B21-0038, the Death with Dignity Act of 2015, in January 2015.
-A hearing in the Council’s Health and Human Services Committee took place on July 10; the same day our new poll, conducted by Lake Research, showed that 67 percent of Washingtonians favor Death with Dignity.
+A hearing in the Council’s Health and Human Services Committee took place on July 10; the same day our poll, conducted by Lake Research, showed that 67 percent of Washingtonians favor Death with Dignity.